Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 \begin{proof} Direct from Theorem~\ref{thm:record-emission-necessity}: any right-hand side containing both a frame occurrence and an active-site occurrence contains two distinct occurrences of the generator variable. \end{proof}

+\begin{corollary}[The generator variable $y$ is the unique live-record bridge] In the many-sorted setting of Definition~\ref{def:record-emitter}, the duplicated variable $y$ is the unique symbol able to witness live-generator continuity and record ownership at once.
+The frame slot has sort $Y$, which excludes the base variable $x$ of sort $T$ and the counter variable $n$ of sort $C$.
+Thus when Theorem~\ref{thm:record-emission-necessity} forces a frame occurrence and an active-site occurrence to coexist, it identifies the generator variable $y$ as the bridge between the emitted record and the continuing computation. \end{corollary}

+\begin{proof} The frame constructor has type $G:Y\times T\to T$, so its first argument must be a $Y$-sorted term.
+The active-site constructor has type $F:T\times Y\times C\to T$, so its unique generator position is also $Y$-sorted.
+Among the variables of the step rule, only $y$ has sort $Y$.
+Hence the same variable must witness both roles whenever both positions are present. \end{proof}

-\begin{remark}[Two canonical storage forms for generator retention] Under the hypotheses of Theorem~\ref{thm:record-emission-necessity}, every reversible step-indexed record-emitter for the base/step/counter schema is, up to relabelling, one of the following two forms, which are information-theoretically equivalent: \begin{enumerate}[nosep,leftmargin=1.6em] \item \textbf{Syntactic retention.} The step rule's right-hand side contains at least one occurrence of $y$ outside the recursive call, as in Rule~2 of the self-duplicating primitive recursor. \item \textbf{Externalized trace.} The rewrite relation is extended to act on configurations $\langle t, \pi \rangle$ where $\pi$ is a history list each of whose tokens records the substitution applied at the corresponding step, in the sense of the trace-annotation reversibilization for TRSs of Nishida, Palacios, and Vidal~\cite{nishidaPalaciosVidal2018}, backed categorically by the structural reversible-computation framework of Abramsky~\cite{abramsky2005}.
-The trace tokens must carry $y$ whenever the rule's right-hand side does not. \end{enumerate} For each counter value and each generator value, the information content of the step is the same in the two forms. \end{remark}
+\begin{remark}[Two canonical storage forms for generator retention] Under the hypotheses of Theorem~\ref{thm:record-emission-necessity}, every reversible step-indexed record-emitter for the base/step/counter schema is, up to relabelling, one of the following two forms, which are information-theoretically equivalent: \begin{enumerate}[nosep,leftmargin=1.6em] \item \textbf{Syntactic retention.} The step rule's right-hand side contains at least one occurrence of $y$ outside the recursive call, as in Rule~2 of the self-duplicating primitive recursor. \item \textbf{Externalized trace.} The rewrite relation is extended to act on configurations $\langle t, \pi \rangle$ where $\pi$ is a history list each of whose tokens records the rule and the position applied at the corresponding step together with the bindings required for reversal, including the bindings of erased variables, in the sense of the trace-annotation reversibilization for TRSs of Nishida, Palacios, and Vidal~\cite{nishidaPalaciosVidal2018}, backed categorically by the structural reversible-computation framework of Abramsky~\cite{abramsky2005}.
+The trace tokens must carry $y$ whenever the rule's right-hand side omits it. \end{enumerate} For each counter value and each generator value, the information content of the step is the same in the two forms. \end{remark}